mscharley/scalajs-electron-demo/README.md

 Learn more about Electron and its API in the [documentation](http://electron.atom.io/docs/latest).

-## Scala support
+## Scala.js notes

 The `main.js` in the documentation mostly translates to `App.scala` in this repository.
-There is a very small amount of glue in `entry.js` which is what Electron actually runs that simply loads and delegates to the compiled Scala.js code.

 #### License [MIT](LICENSE.md)